arokettu/sass-hsv/docs/index.rst

     // adjust for your favorite importer
     @use "~sass-hsv/hsv" as *;
+    @use "sass:list";

     a {
         // the simplest
         color: hsv(270, 50%, 100%); // #bf7fff
-        // use other angle units for h and fractions for s & v
+        // use other angle units for h and unitless percents for s & v
-        color: hsv(0.75turn, 0.5, 1); // #bf7fff
+        color: hsv(0.75turn 50 100); // #bf7fff, only with list syntax
         // use alpha channel
         color: hsv(270, 50%, 100%, 0.5); // rgba(191, 127, 255, 0.5)